 Eyerollingmom’s Top Ten Truths of Motherhood

 10) Every child – not just yours – picks his nose and smears the contents on the wall near their bed.
-A brilliant Mom will allow them to harden, then hand over a scraper, and say, “Get to work.”
+A brilliant Mom will allow them to harden, then hand over a scraper, then say, “Get to work.”

-9) No matter how stiinking cute your toddler looks in his feetie pajamas … you will want to be rid of him approximately twelve years later.
+9) No matter how stinking cute your toddler looks in his feetie pajamas … you will want to be rid of him approximately twelve years later.
 Keep photos of this stage handy.
 You will need reminders when he travels to the un-cute side of adolescence.

 7) When a child wets the bed … flipping him over to the opposite side of the mattress is intelligence, not laziness.